Raphiiko/OyasumiVR/README.md

 <table>
   <tr>
     <td>
-      Automatically adjust the fade distance of SteamV's chaperone when you sleep!
-If you have a small play area, you can use this to deactivate the chaperone while you are asleep, and re-enable it when you wake up.
+      Automatically adjust the fade distance of SteamVR's chaperone when you sleep.
+If you have a small play area, you can use this to make sure the chaperone stays hidden while you are asleep, and re-enable it when you wake up!
     </td>
     <td width="380"><img src="https://github.com/Raphiiko/OyasumiVR/assets/111654848/ae809124-3f7e-4106-9a4d-7ddf3a8e754e"></td>
   </tr>